je-nunez/examples_neural-style/README.md

                              -original_colors 1 \
                              -gpu -1

-the neural network gives a hint of how it could be a painting of the Chrysler building like Claude Monet's Cathedral of Rouen:
+the neural network gives a hint of how it could be a painting of the Chrysler building with some tertiary qualities in Claude Monet's Cathedral of Rouen:

 <p align="center">
 <img src="examples/Mix_photo_Chrysler_Building_background_sunrise/Mix_photo_Chrysler_Building_background_sunrise.png" height="250px">